Statistical Methods for cis-Mendelian Randomization with Two-sample Summary-level Data: Statistical Methods for cis-Mendelian Randomization

 Since it jointly models all available genetic variants and can account for genetic correlations, JAM is naturally suited for cis-MR. The algorithm discards variants which are associated with the risk factor only through their correlation with other present variants, and its posterior models include variants independently associated with the risk factor.
 JAM is not completely free of numerical issues when implemented on near-collinear variants, but these issues can be overcome by employing pruning as a first step before calling the algorithm.
 An advantage over the LD-pruning approach is that JAM is more robust to the choice of pruning thresholds, since it implements a second layer of variable selection after pruning is finished.
 The pruning step can be implemented using a high correlation threshold (e.g. $\rho = 0.9$) and no significance threshold.
 As an alternative, JAM can avoid the need for pruning by using a ridge term for the genetic covariance matrix to make its inversion more stable.
 The choice of a pruning threshold is then replaced by the tuning of the ridge term parameter.
 Here we focus on implementations using pruning as a first step and do not explore the use of a ridge term.

-Outside of the context of cis-MR, \cite{Gkatzionis2019} extended JAM to handle violations of the no-pleiotropy assumption when working with multiple independent genetic variants, by augmenting its variable selection with a heterogeneity loss function to penalize and downweight pleiotropic variants.
-Furthermore, \cite{Jiang2020} proposed a hierarchical version of the algorithm that is useful for multivariable MR, as well as transcriptome-wide association studies.
+Outside of the context of cis-MR, JAM has been extended to handle violations of the no-pleiotropy assumption when working with multiple independent genetic variants, by augmenting its variable selection with a heterogeneity loss function to penalize and downweight pleiotropic variants \citep{Gkatzionis2019}.
+Furthermore, a hierarchical version of the algorithm that is useful for multivariable MR, as well as transcriptome-wide association studies, was recently developed by \cite{Jiang2020}.